What’s New ?

 The function will return it’s not a palindrome.

 There are two approaches to solve this problem, one involves the use of stack data structure and the other involves reversing the list and verifying the occurrence of the elements.
-There is one more approach to solve this problem using a recursive function call.
+There is one more approach to solving this problem using a recursive function call.
 Let’s discuss the algorithms!

 In this algorithm, we use a stack of list elements.
 There are three operations needed to be formed to implement our algorithm.

-1. Iterate through all the elements in the given list from head pointer to the tail and push every element to the stack as we traverse.
+1. Iterate through all the elements in the given list from the head pointer to the tail and push every element to the stack as we traverse.

 2. Now we traverse the list again.
 And at each node, we pop an element from the stack and compare the element in the popped node with the current node.

-3. If all the nodes match, then we return the boolean value true or else return false.
+3. If all the nodes match, then we return the boolean value true, or else return false.

 #include<bits/stdc++.h>